Pat DeCaro

-Pat DeCaro (born 1951) is an American artist based in Seattle, Washington.
-She has lived in the Pacific Northwest since 1980, where her works are held in the collections of the Northwest Museum of Art, the Washington State Arts Commission, the Seattle Office of Arts and Culture, and the Pilchuck Glass School.
+Pat DeCaro (1951-2025) was an American artist based in Seattle, Washington.
+She lived in the Pacific Northwest after 1980, where her works are held in the collections of the Northwest Museum of Art, the Washington State Arts Commission, the Seattle Office of Arts and Culture, and the Pilchuck Glass School.
 DeCaro’s work has been exhibited in numerous solo and group shows in the United States and Europe.
 She received the 2012 Twining Humber Award for lifetime achievement in the arts.

 Life

 DeCaro was born in Philadelphia, where she attended the Fleischer Memorial Art School and received recognition in the Gimbels City-wide Young Artists Exhibit at the age of sixteen.
 She studied art at Temple University and Tyler School of Art, both in Philadelphia, and moved to Seattle to take a Masters in Fine Arts at the University of Washington.
 DeCaro received a Fulbright Fellowship to Italy, and spent two years there before returning to Seattle, where she lives and maintains a studio.

+DeCaro died at the age of 73 in Seattle, on April 6, 2025.